P1sec/QCSuper/docs/The Diag protocol.md

 It can be accessed through multiple channels:

-* On Android phones, it is exposed internally through the `/dev/diag` device, loaded by the "diagchar" kernel module.
+* On Android phones, it is exposed internally through the `/dev/diag` device, created by the "diagchar" kernel module.
 This device may communicate with the baseband in multiple ways (shared memory, serial).

 * On USB modems, it is exposed externally through an USB pseudo-serial port (likely `/dev/ttyUSB*` or `/dev/ttyHSO*`).
   * Most often exposed directly, or requires to send a special AT command (`AT$QCDMG`).